 The physical talent of NDSU’s Trey Lance is undeniable and up there with some of the best in recent memory.
 He’s well-built and athletic with a fantastic arm.
-Lance is accurate at all levels and mechanically gorgeous.
+Lance’s throwing is mechanically smooth and controlled.
 Much like Mahomes and Murray, Lance can make every throw in the book.

 Yet, as we all know, talent isn’t the only guiding factor with these decisions.
 In the NFL, everyone is talented.
-The critical portion is his mental ability, and that’s where Lance’s ability comes into question.
+The critical portion is his mental ability, and that’s where Lance’s ability might come into question.

 Trubisky and Kizer were both very talented quarterbacks.
 The issue with both of those guys was never talent.
 However, both fell short of the experience portion of the Bill Parcells’ rules, and that’s evidence by their NFL careers.
 Kizer was cut from the Cleveland Browns after an 0-16 record and Trubisky has been the butt of many jokes for his play with the Chicago Bears.
 Is it such a critical factor that these players must be experienced?
 If so, why were Mahomes and Murray exceptions to the rule?